quotidian-ennui/gh-my/README.md

-                (because you have to tell people what you've done) notifs      : list unread notifications failures    : show workflow failures in your personal repositories in the last 14 days
+                (because you have to tell people what you've done) notifs      : list unread notifications failures    : show workflow failures in your personal repositories in the last 14 days vulns       : show vulnerability alerts from dependabot in your personal repositories

 Listing deployments needs more filters
   -o : the organisation (e.g. -o my-company)